 Kutztown is a somewhat small borough located in the state of Pennsylvania.
-With a population of 5,028 people and two constituent neighborhoods, Kutztown is the 294th largest community in Pennsylvania.
-Much of the housing stock in Kutztown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 5,080 people and two constituent neighborhoods, Kutztown is the 294th largest community in Pennsylvania.
+Kutztown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-The per capita income in Kutztown in 2010 was $23,204, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $92,816 for a family of four.
+The per capita income in Kutztown in 2018 was $31,446, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $125,784 for a family of four.
 However, Kutztown contains both very wealthy and poor people as well.

 The people who call Kutztown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kutztown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kutztown include Italian, Irish, English, and Pennsylvania German.
+The greatest number of Kutztown residents report their race to be White, followed by Asian.
+Important ancestries of people in Kutztown include German, Italian, Irish, English, and Polish.

 The most common language spoken in Kutztown is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Polish and West Germanic languages.